MicrosoftDocs/cpp-docs/docs/data/oledb/creating-a-simple-read-only-provider.md

 ---
 # Creating a Simple Read-Only Provider

-When you have created an OLE DB provider using the ATL Project Wizard and ATL OLE DB Provider Wizard, you can add other functionality that you want to support.
-Start designing your provider by examining what kind of data you will be sending to the consumer and under what conditions.
-It is especially important to determine whether you need to support commands, transactions, and other optional objects.
+When you've created an OLE DB provider using the **ATL Project Wizard** and **ATL OLE DB Provider Wizard**, you can add other functionality that you want to support.
+Start designing your provider by examining what kind of data you'll be sending to the consumer and under what conditions.
+It's especially important to determine whether you need to support commands, transactions, and other optional objects.
 A good design up front will speed implementation and testing.

 The example is presented in two parts: